moliver28/research-handbook/content/handbook/customer-success/solutions-architects/sa-practices/value-stream-discovery/index.md

 [Three minute video overview](https://youtu.be/k_pJJuk-qTE) covering the fields and process described below.

-The Account Leader (AE) is responsible for maintaining the Salesforce opportunity level VSA Tracking Fields outline below:
+The Account Leader (AE) is responsible for maintaining the Salesforce opportunity level VSW Tracking Fields outline below:

-- **VSA Start Date** - Date of the VSA kickoff call with the prospect/customer.(This is the first meeting with the prospect/customer, after they've committed to do a VSA, to discuss [planning of the VSA workshop](#planning-meeting-with-customer).)
+- **VSW Start Date** - Date of the VSW kickoff call with the prospect/customer.(This is the first meeting with the prospect/customer, after they've committed to do a VSW, to discuss [planning of the VSW workshop](#planning-meeting-with-customer).)
-- **VSA End Date** - The date the VSA readout is presented to the prospect/customer or the date of the last meeting with the prospect if the VSA status is set to "Stalled."
+- **VSW End Date** - The date the VSW readout is presented to the prospect/customer or the date of the last meeting with the prospect if the VSW status is set to "Stalled."
-- **VSA Status** - The status of the VSA where
+- **VSW Status** - The status of the VSW where
   - **Planning** - Internal qualification and planning is occuring.
 Please remove the status if it becomes unqualified during this step.
-VSA start date should not be set when this status is set.
+VSW start date should not be set when this status is set.
-  - **Pitched** - We've positioned a VSA with the prospect/customer.
-VSA start date should not be set when this status is set.
+  - **Pitched** - We've positioned a VSW with the prospect/customer.
+VSW start date should not be set when this status is set.
-  - **Accepted** - When the customer has agreed to do a VSA and has scheduled a kickoff call.
-VSA start date should not be set when this status is set.
+  - **Accepted** - When the customer has agreed to do a VSW and has scheduled a kickoff call.
+VSW start date should not be set when this status is set.
-  - **In-process** - We've had a kickoff call, are actively facilitating the VSA, or are compiling the result for the readout.
+  - **In-process** - We've had a kickoff call, are actively facilitating the VSW, or are compiling the result for the readout.
-  - **Completed** - We have presented the VSA executive readout to the prospect/customer.
-VSA End Date should be set.
+  - **Completed** - We have presented the VSW executive readout to the prospect/customer.
+VSW End Date should be set.
   - **Stalled** - We were in-process but the prospect/customer is non-responsive and we can't schedule additional interviews.
-VSA End Date should be set.
+VSW End Date should be set.
-- **VSA Readout** - The sentiment from the VSA Readout meeting.
+- **VSW Readout** - The sentiment from the VSW Readout meeting.
   - **Positive** - The prospect/customer was highly receptive to our recommendations and we have progressive next steps.
   - **Neutral** - The prospect/customer was receptive but we do not have clear next steps.
   - **Negative** - The prospect/customer was not receptive to our recommendation.
-- **VSA URL** - The URL to the the google drive folder containing the readout presentation and any other VSA artifacts.
+- **VSW URL** - The URL to the the google drive folder containing the readout presentation and any other VSW artifacts.
-- **VSA Start Date Net ARR** - (Auto populated field) The opportunity Net ARR when the VSA start date is populated.
+- **VSW Start Date Net ARR** - (Auto populated field) The opportunity Net ARR when the VSW start date is populated.

 Solutions Architects should leverage the following [SA Actiity Types](/handbook/customer-success/solutions-architects/processes/activity-capture/activity-desc/#description-for-value-stream-workshop) when [loggin activity](/handbook/customer-success/solutions-architects/processes/activity-capture/activity-desc/#description-for-value-stream-workshop)

-- VSA Pitch
+- VSW Pitch
-- VSA Execution
+- VSW Execution

 ### Training and Enablement

-The single source of truth for training and VSA artifacts can be found on the associated [HighSpot page](https://gitlab.highspot.com/items/6418507b8913729120197bbf).
+The single source of truth for training and VSW artifacts can be found on the associated [HighSpot page](https://gitlab.highspot.com/items/6418507b8913729120197bbf).

 #### Value Stream Workshop Overview